ctb/2017-ucdavis-igg201b/lab2/README.md

 Open up a new Python 3 notebook.

-### Header matter
+### Header matter for the notebook

+Place each of the following into the notebook in a different cell, running each one with 'Shift-ENTER'.

-Place yourself in the working directory:
+Move to the working directory:
 ```
 cd ~/work
 ```